Dr Fiona Gullon-Scott

 After my PhD I then developed a research interest in screening, identification and epidemiology in autism, first in children then in adults.
 Whilst at the University of Cambridge I designed and validated a screening tool specifically to look for autism spectrum disorder in more able children in mainstream settings, who were still only aged 4-11 years, as part of a drive to improve identification of the Asperger Syndrome end of the spectrum at an earlier age.
 This tool, the CAST, is now widely used as an screen in many ASD services and CAMHS services across the UK, and has also been translated and used in Spain and more recently in China.
 The focus on epidemiology continued through collaboration with Prof Terry Brugha at the University of Leicester looking at prevalence of ASD in adults, both in the community and in residential placements.

-My current research interests focus on female presentation of ASD and on improving identification.
+In addition to the cognitive research into predictive coding outlined above, my current research interests focus on female presentation of ASD and on improving identification.
 I am co-supervising a PhD student at the Tizard Centre, University of Kent, who is working on piloting a new screening tool - the FAAST (Female Adult Autism Spectrum Tool) - which we are developing to help adult MH services and GPs more quickly identify adolescent and adult women who may be presenting with an ASD.
 I am also co-supervising a Masters student conducting qualitative research interviewing women with ASD diagnoses about their experiences, strengths and difficulties.
 There is a lack of established or validated instruments that might be useful for assessment and diagnosis with women, we miss many cases, and our understanding of female presentations is less established than the typical 'male' profile.